-On March 21, 2014, the Partnership entered into an executive services agreement with its Manager with retroactive effect from the IPO closing date, pursuant to which the Manager provides the Partnership the services of its executive officers, who report directly to the Board of Directors.
-Under the agreement, the Manager is entitled to an executive services fee of \pounds 38 per annum (or \$587 on the basis of a Euro/US Dollar exchange rate of \pounds .0000/\$1.0906 at December 31, 2015), payable in equal monthly installments.
-The agreement has an initial term of five years and automatically renews for successive five year terms unless terminated earlier.
+On March 21, 2014, the Partnership entered into an executive services agreement (the "Executive Services Agreement") with its Manager with retroactive effect from the IPO closing date, pursuant to which the Manager provides the Partnership the services of its executive officers, who report directly to the Board of Directors.
+Under the Executive Services Agreement, the Manager is entitled to an executive services fee of €38 per annum (or \$645 on the basis of a Euro/US Dollar exchange rate of €1.0000/\$1.999 at December 31, 2017), payable in equal monthly installments.
+The Executive Services Agreement has an initial term of five years and automatically renews for successive five year terms unless terminated earlier.
+During the years ended December 31, 2017, 2016 and 2015, executive services fees amounted to \$605, \$595 and \$599, respectively and are included in general and administrative expenses- related party in the accompanying consolidated statements of income.